 Unfortunately, not everyone uses barcoding technology properly.
 And they don’t reap as many benefits as they could.

-Utilizing barcodes with your POS software will allow you to…
+Utilizing barcodes with your Point of Sale software will allow you to…

 - Reduce pricing and inventory errors.
-Scanning barcodes at the POS is much more accurate than typing a SKU.
+Scanning barcodes at the Point of Sale is much more accurate than typing a SKU.
 The typical error rate for human data entry is 1 error per 300 characters.
 Barcode scanners can be as good as 1 error in 36 trillion characters depending on the type of barcode used.

 - Save time and improve efficiency.
 If all your merchandise is barcoded you can save time by checking out customers faster, instantly implementing mark downs and eliminating the problem of price tag switching.

 - Quickly count your inventory at any time.
 If you purchase a PDT (portable data terminal) you can count and enter your inventory by scanning each item with a PDT.
-The PDT will store your inventory count so you can quickly upload it into your POS software.
+The PDT will store your inventory count so you can quickly upload it into your Point of Sale software.

 - Reduce costs.
 If you have UPCs on your merchandise then you don’t have to put the price tag on the product itself, which saves time and reduces handling costs.